wenjiaz/content-api-docs/docs/getting_started.md

 The [Guardian API talk board] (http://groups.google.com/group/guardian-api-talk/) is the best place for questions or to speak to other developers working with the Content API.

-For more information on you can also us on Twitter at [@gdndevelopers] (https://twitter.com/gdndevelopers), or read our [developer blog] (http://www.theguardian.com/info/developer-blog).
+For more information you can find us on Twitter at [@gdndevelopers] (https://twitter.com/gdndevelopers), or read our [developer blog] (http://www.theguardian.com/info/developer-blog).